 I played more of the design/assistant role in this project so I’ll let Eric explain how we installed these components in our motorhome.

-If you’re looking for some ideas on installing a TV lift or electric fireplace inside your RV, we hope the information below will help guide you along the way, or at least provide some inspiration on where to start.
+If you’re looking for some ideas on installing a TV lift or electric fireplace inside your RV, we hope the information below will help guide you along the way or at least provide some inspiration on where to start.

 Installing a TV Lift and Electric Fireplace in Our RV

-Today I’m going to share some information on how we installed a TV lift and electric fireplace in our RV.
+Today I’m going to share some information on how we installed a TV lift and an electric fireplace in our RV.
 We wanted to show you the frame of the cabinet to give you a better sense of how we built it and how the components fit inside.
 However, we will be sharing the finished cabinet with you this weekend so be sure to check back then.

 You can also watch a quick video I made that highlights how the TV lift and electric fireplace were installed in our cabinet.